cncf/tag-security/assessments/projects/open-telemetry/self-assessment.md

   * The code is reviewed by multiple members from various teams and then approved by all of the reviewers before passing the check.
 * Automated Testing
   * In each PR, the code has to pass through various security checks and vulnerability analysis, to find if the code is secure and would not fail basic testing.
+  * Tools like CodeQL and GoSec have been adopted for security scanning.
   * The project utilizes various vulnerability tests, unit tests and neutral tests to quantify whether the changes would be safe in basic context, before the reviews done by the project maintainers.
 * Dependency Management
   * The project regularly updates its dependencies and check for vulnerabilities and keeps its github updated at all times asynchronously.